Right-angularity, flag complexes, asphericity. \ Criteria for asphericity: corrigenda for "Right-angularity, flag complexes, asphericity": Corners

 Since, for each $J\in \cs(N)$, $K_J$ is a cone, there is a natural map $\gf: \wx \to K$, sending $\wx_J$ to $K_J$.
 By condition (ii)$'$, for each $J\in \cs(N)$, the intersection of mirrors $\wx_J$ is acyclic.
 It follows that, for each $J\in \cs(N)$, the union $X^J$ is acyclic.
 In particular, each such $X^J$ is path connected.
-Since $f^*(K)$ and $f^*(\wx)$ are both covered by contractible pieces homeomorphic to $K$ or $\wx$ respectively, and since these pieces are glued together in the same combinatorial fashion along the same number of components, it follows from van Kampen's Theorem that $\pi_1(f^*(\wx))\cong \pi_1^*(f^*(K))$ ($=\pi_1^*(Y)$).
+Since $f^*(K)$ and $f^*(\wx)$ are both covered by contractible pieces homeomorphic to $K$ or $\wx$ respectively, and since these pieces are glued together in the same combinatorial fashion along the same number of components, it follows from van Kampen's Theorem that $\pi_1(f^*(\wx))\cong \pi_1(f^*(K))$ ($=\pi_1(Y)$).
 Let $U$ denote the universal cover of $f^*(\wx)$ (this is also the universal of $f^*(X)$) and let $\wy$ denote the universal cover of $Y$.
 Let $\tilde{\gf}:U\to \wy$ be the map covering $\gf$.
-Since $U$ and $\wy$ are both unions of contractible pieces which are glued togeher along acyclic subcomplexes in the same combinaorial pattern, it follows that $\tilde{\gf}$ is a homotopy equivalence.
+Since $U$ and $\wy$ are both unions of contractible pieces which are glued together along acyclic subcomplexes in the same combinatorial pattern, it follows that $\tilde{\gf}$ is a homotopy equivalence.
 By the previous paragraph $\wy$ is contractible; hence, so is $U$. \end{proof}

-\begin{remark} Suppose that $L$ is the Coxeter complex of a spherical Coxeter system $(W,S)$ where $S$ is indexed by $I(n)$ and that $X$ is a corner of spaces over $I(n)$.
+\begin{remark} Suppose that $L$ is the Coxeter complex of a spherical Coxeter system $(W,S)$ where $S$ is indexed by $I(n)$ and let $X$ be a corner of spaces over $I(n)$.
 By Examples~\ref{ex:fold}\,(2), we can choose a coloring $f:L\to \gD$.
 Then $f^*(X)\cong \cu(W,X)$.
 Hence, the reflection group trick of \S\ref{ss:rga} is a special case of the pullback construction. \end{remark}